 On-demand streaming service.
 Content includes classic, cult and archive films.

-Free Content - Available to all University of Exeter staff and students.
+Subscription Content - Available to all University of Exeter staff and students.
+You just need to register to access this content.

 FlixOlé is a subscription VOD service that unites Spanish cinema lovers around the world.
 The service is home to an extensive library of Spanish film, including digitally restored classics, and also features a collection of European and American movies.